About:

 Selected Clients:

-Financial Times, BBC, Channel 4, Saatchi & Saatchi
+Alexander Mcqueen, BBC, Channel 4, Financial Times, Saatchi & Saatchi

 Press: